AoxeTech/Aoxe.Serialization/README.md

 ### Zaabee.SharpYaml

 SharpYaml is a .NET library that provides a YAML parser and serialization engine for .NET objects, compatible with CoreCLR.

+### Zaabee.SpanJson

+SpanJson is a JSON serializer for .NET Core 6.0+.

 ### Zaabee.SystemTextJson